 Add Additional Rules

+To add multiple branching rules to a question group, use the Add AND Rule or Add OR Rule options to create complex conditional logic.
 These instructions continue from the Initial Steps and Add a Rule section.

-- Click Add AND Rule to add another rule.
+Click Add AND Rule to add another rule.

-- Now the first and second rules must be true in order for this branched group to appear.
+Now the first and second rules must be true in order for this branched group to appear.
 In the example below, an applicant must select Yes as their response to the 501c3 question and the Program Area has to be equal to Arts as their response to the Program Area question in order to see the branched group.

-- If only one rule needs to be true, click the pencil icon to edit the rule group.
+If only one rule needs to be true, click the pencil icon to edit the rule group.

-- Select OR as the operator, and then click Update Rule Group.
+Select OR as the operator, and then click Update Rule Group.
 In this example, this would mean that an applicant would see the branched group if either or both rules were true.

 - Continue adding additional rules as needed.

-- When all rules have been added, click Save Group, and then move to the Final Steps section of instructions.
+When all rules have been added, click Save Group, and then move to the Final Steps section of instructions.\

 The Add a New Rule Group section of instructions steps through adding a subgroup of rules.
 Continue to that section for instructions on accounting for a rule with multiple acceptable values.